brygit24/brygit24.github.io/README.md

 [GitHub](https://github.com/brygit24/testbuilder)

-#### Use MAP to make easy work of formatting an inventory from an array of object
+#### Use MAP to make easy work of formatting an inventory from an array of objects

 [video](https://brygit24.github.io/liveCoding/renderShoes.mp4)